Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Implementation

 \textbf{Pattern constraints $C_f(T)$.} This optimization is critical for processing very large state graphs, not plain traces.
-We will show for example that \sift can learn the $n$-puzzle domain by processing the full state graph for $n=8$, which involves almost 200,000 states and 500,000 state transitions.\footnote{This data is actually not needed for learning the domain, but illustrates the scalability of the approach.
-Indeed, we will show that the same domain can be learned from a few long traces that span no more than a few thousand states too.} For this, the pattern constraints $C_f(T)$ are obtained by traversing \emph{reduced graphs} where edges $(n,n')$ labeled with actions $a$ with no pattern in $B_f$ are eliminated by merging the nodes $n$ and $n'$.
+We will show for example that \sift can learn the $n$-puzzle domain by processing the full state graph for $n=8$, which involves almost 200,000 states and 500,000 state transitions.
+For this, the pattern constraints $C_f(T)$ are obtained by traversing \emph{reduced graphs} where edges $(n,n')$ labeled with actions $a$ with no pattern in $B_f$ are eliminated by merging the nodes $n$ and $n'$.
 This simplification, that applies to plain traces as well, is carried out at the level of \emph{feature types}, because there are actions that due to their argument types, cannot be part of any feature of a given type.
-In our current implementation, the process of collecting the pattern constraints in $C_f(T)$ for a given action grounding $A_f(o)$ is actually done by a simple 0-1 coloring algorithm that runs in time that is linear in the size of such reduced graphs.
+In our current implementation, the process of collecting the pattern constraints in $C_f(T)$ for a given action grounding $A_f(o)$ and checking their consistency is done by a simple 0-1 coloring algorithm that runs in time that is linear in the size of such reduced graphs.